Trott/remark-lint-prohibited-strings/README.md

 Makes a prohibited string allowable if it appears next to that string.
 It is interpreted as a literal sequence of character(s) that appear immediately before or after the `yes` text.
 For example, in the configuration above, users will be told to use "Gatsby" instead of "gatsby".
 However, "gatsby-plugin" and "node-gatsby" will not be flagged because `'-'` is included in `ignoreNextTo` for that rule.

-As an array of strings, the item(s) are combined into a [regex OR condition](https://www.ocpsoft.org/tutorials/regular-expressions/or-in-regex/) to match a number of possible sequence of characters(s) that might appear immediately before or after the `yes` text.
-In the configuration above, users will be told to use "Sales" instead of "sales", but will ignore "pre-sales", and `'sales'` and `"sales"` (within quotes).
+As an array of strings, the items are combined into a [regex OR condition](https://www.ocpsoft.org/tutorials/regular-expressions/or-in-regex/) to match a number of possible sequences of characters that might appear immediately before or after the `yes` text.
+In the configuration above, the linter will instruct the user to use "Sales" instead of "sales", but it will ignore "pre-sales", `'sales'`, and `"sales"` (within quotes).

 ### replaceCaptureGroups